stuttter/wp-term-order/readme.txt

 Download and install using the built in WordPress plugin installer.

-Activate in the "Plugins" network admin panel using the "Activate" link.
+Activate in the "Plugins" area of your admin by clicking the "Activate" link.

-When activating for an entire network, each site will have it's own ordering.
+No further setup or configuration is necessary.

 == Screenshots ==